Bosvigo School Governor Statement: September 2018

 Bosvigo School Governors would like to inform the Bosvigo community about the work that we carry out.
-To do so we have prepared this statement that reviews the 2016 – 2017 school year.
-It was an interesting year for the school, with a long awaited Ofsted inspection the week before the Christmas holidays and difficult financial decisions to be made.
-All while ensuring that our children received a high quality balanced education that equips them for life in the future.
+To do so we have prepared this statement that reviews the 2017 – 2018 school year.
+After the previous year in which there were challenging financial decisions to be made and a visit by Ofsted, this school year was an opportunity for consolidation and developing our school curriculum further, especially in English.
+At all times we focus on ensuring that children at Bosvigo School receive a high quality balanced education that equips them for life in the future.

 Governors are volunteers who provide strategic leadership and accountability in schools.
 Governors appoint the head teacher and we hold the main responsibility for finance in schools.
 We work with Mr Wallis, the headteacher, to make the tough decisions about balancing resources.
 Our role is a strategic one, and our key functions are to:

 - agree the aims and objectives for the school

 - agree the policies for achieving those aims and objectives

 - agree the targets for achieving those aims and objectives